Hopping back and forth across the border as you follow an ancient earthwork separating England from Wales

 WHERE IS THE PATH?
 This is a north-south (or south-north) trail that follows the course of Offa’s Dyke, an ancient earthwork that in many places marks the border between England and Wales.

-HOW LONG DOE IT TAKE TO WALK THE OFFA’S DYKE PATH?
+HOW LONG DOE IT TAKE TO WALK?
 12-14 days

 IS IT A NATIONAL TRAIL: Yes

-WHERE DOES THE OFFA’S DYKE PATH START?
+WHERE DOES IT START?
 Prestatyn, a seaside resort on the North Wales coast.

 AND WHERE DOES IT END?
 Sedbury Cliffs, just outside Chepstow and overlooking the Severn Estuary.

-HOW HARD IS THE OFFA’S DYKE PATH?
+HOW HARD IS IT?
 A pretty taxing rural trail, with lots of hills and the odd remote section.
 The weather can close in fast too, particularly in the more mountainous sections, making navigation more difficult.

 One of the rare glimpses of Offa’s Dyke, this one between Castle Mill to Brompton Crossroads